qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ### Specification Version

-The required flags `"qir_major_version"` and `"qir_minor_version"` identify the major and minor version of the specification that the QIR bitcode adheres to.
+The required flags `"qir_major_version"` and `"qir_minor_version"` identify the major and minor versions of the specification that the QIR bitcode adheres to.

 - Since the QIR specification may introduce breaking changes when updating to a new major version, the behavior of the `"qir_major_version"` flag must be set